R-adaptive multisymplectic and variational integrators: Numerical results

 Next, we solve for the initial values of the velocities $\dot y_i$ and $\dot X_i$.
 Since $\varphi(x,t)=\phi(X(x,t),t)$, we have $\varphi_t(x,t)=\phi_X(X(x,t),t)X_t(x,t)+\phi_t(X(x,t),t)$.
 We also require that the velocities be consistent with the constraints.
 Hence the linear system

 This is a system of $2N$ linear equations for the $2N$ unknowns $\dot y_i$ and $\dot X_i$, where $y=(y_1,\ldots,y_N)$ and $X=(X_1,\ldots,X_N)$.
 We can use those velocities to compute the initial values of the conjugate momenta.
 For the control-theoretic approach we use $p_i=\partial \tilde L_N/\partial \dot y_i$, as in Section~\ref{sec:timeintegration}, and for the Lagrange multiplier approach we use \eqref{eq:MatrixLegendre}.
 In addition, for the Lagrange multiplier approach we also have the initial values for the slack variables $r_i=0$ and their conjugate momenta $B_i=\partial \tilde L^A_N/\partial \dot r_i=0$.
 It is also useful to use \eqref{eq:Solving for the Lagrange multipliers} to compute the initial values of the Lagrange multipliers $\lambda_i$ that can be used as initial guesses in the first iteration of the Lobatto IIIA-IIIB algorithm.
 The initial guesses for the slack Lagrange multipliers are trivially $\mu_i=0$.
+Note that both $\lambda$ and $\mu$ are algebraic variables, so their values at each time step are completely determined by the Lobatto IIIA-IIIB algorithm (see \cite{HLWGeometric}, \cite{JayLobatto}, \cite{JaySPARK} for details), and therefore no further initial or boundary conditions are necessary.